fedora-python/portingdb/docs/update_portingdb.rst

     The package was dropped from Fedora or got rid of all dependencies:

 * Find the package in the old version of portingdb, open spec or logs and look for the change that removed all python dependencies or retired the package.
-* Note in the Etherpad or PR description in case of any of the above.
+* Note in the PR description in case of any of the above.
 * If anything else happened, ask the team.

 idle -> released, mispackaged -> released